 However, there is no set rule requiring banks to do this, and different banks may have different policies.
 Speak with the financial institution directly about eligibility requirements for opening an account as a temporary visitor.

-A high interest savings account is a great way to help protect your money from inflation and prepare for the future.
-The higher the interest rate, the more you’ll earn.
+A high interest savings account (or high-yield savings account) can help you prepare for the future.
+The higher the interest rate, the more you’ll earn in compound insterest.

 While shopping around for the best account, be sure to pay attention to other terms and conditions besides the interest rate including fees, minimum deposit requirements, minimum balance requirements, transaction limits and CDIC coverage.
 Consider different types of high-yield accounts such as joint accounts, if you have a partner, and youth savings accounts, if you’re looking to save for your child.